Skip to main content

 In collaboration with Engineers Ireland, the Royal Irish Academy Engineering & Computer Sciences and Climate Change & Environmental Sciences Committees are organising a one-day conference to explore the integration of sustainability in engineering and computer science programmes in Ireland.
 The event and resulting report aim to shine a spotlight on successful programme development, identify gaps and blockers, and outline what best practice for embedding sustainability could look like.

-The day will start with two keynote speeches that will offer perspectives on the current state of play in the intersection between sustainability, engineering and computer science.
-Following that, we will hear a variety of case studies before breaking into groups in the afternoon to explore topics such as curriculum, accreditation, and assessment, in more depth.
+The day will start with a keynote delivered by Laura Burke, Director General of the Environmental Protection Agency and President of Engineers Ireland.
+Following that, attendees will hear a variety of case studies that will offer perspectives on the current state of play in the intersection between sustainability, engineering and computer science.
+In the afternoon participants will break into groups to explore topics such as curriculum, accreditation, and assessment, in more depth.

 This event will be geared towards third-level academic and teaching staff but also hopes to engage policy makers, funding agencies, and representatives from professional bodies and the engineering and computer industries.
 In bringing stakeholders together to share and exchange experiences, ideas, successes, and learnings, we hope that this event will be a catalyst to encourage further development in this important area.